 Nowadays, we have extended Warehouse Management – a modern automated warehouse management system.
 Defined by Wikipedia as an Extended Warehouse Management product, it is an integrated software platform for flexible, automated support for processing goods movements and for managing inventory in the warehouse.

 Manual paperwork, the last century’s history, is now substituted with electronic data interchange (EDI).
 Information on goods and vendors is now backed up and can be easily accessed in real-time, altered, and edited.
-It ensures safety in documents and protects against mistakes.
+It ensures the safety of documents and protects against mistakes.

-Warehouse management systems also automatically generate Advanced Shipping Notice.
-It is a document about the delivery of goods that includes physical characteristics about shipment, package, details about transportation, carriers, and dates.
+Warehouse management systems also automatically generate Advanced Shipping Notices.
+It is a document about the delivery of goods that includes physical characteristics of shipment, package, details about transportation, carriers, and dates.

 Warehouse analytics

 Then, WMS helps track FIFO, a method that stands for first-in, first-out order.
-Obviously, it is a method to distribute firstly the oldest items in the stock and LIFO method, which is last-in, a first-out strategy that says that the most recent products to come are the first to leave.
+Obviously, it is a method to distribute the oldest items in the stock, and the LIFO method, which is last-in, is a first-out strategy that says that the most recent products to come are the first to leave.

 WMS also has a function to integrate data with ERP that contributes to acknowledging and updating inventory data and distributing it across enterprise departments to make better decisions on sales.